gradenGnostic/HyLauncher/README.md

 ### Mods Tab
 - **Installed Mods Management**
   - View all installed mods
-  - Search and filter by name or author
   - Toggle mods on/off
   - Delete mods
-  - Filter by enabled/disabled status

 - **Orbis Browser & Installer**
   - Browse mods from Orbis.place